Is Buying Batteries Direct from the Manufacturer Better Than Using a Distributor?

 This applies when:

-- Retailers need access to the manufacturer's full product catalog without carrying deep inventory at every location
+• Retailers need access to the manufacturer's full product catalog but can't justify stocking every SKU at every location

-- Battery-specific preparation (charge maintenance, testing, readiness validation) is required but not available at the manufacturer's DC
+• Battery-specific preparation (charge maintenance, testing, readiness validation) is required but not available at the manufacturer's DC or the retailer's locations

 This does NOT apply when: